AusDTO/dta-website/pages/what-we-do/policies-and-programs/index.md

   - /what-we-do/policy/
 localnav: what-we-do
 tags: "digital service standard things"
+searchexcerpt: "We provide strategic and policy leadership on whole-of-government and shared information and communications technology and digital service delivery, including ICT procurement policy."
 ---

 We provide strategic and policy leadership on whole-of-government and shared information and communications technology and digital service delivery, including ICT procurement policy.